 No one chooses to be a refugee.
 Refugees fled their home to escape persecution, war, genocide, extreme discrimination, and death.
 Catholic Charities San Antonio welcomes our refugee brothers and sisters to live a renewed life of dignity in safety and peace after years of suffering they may have endured.

 The Reception and Placement Program and Refugee Support Services teams work together to provide a welcoming atmosphere for all newcomer and resettled refugees through the promotion of community integration, advocacy, education and the forging of new pathways that lead towards a life of self-sufficiency.

-• Match Grant provides direct assistance, employment, medical and case management services, and interpreting and transportation services up to 180 day in the US.
-Our resettlement program has been successful with assisting refugees to achieve early self-sufficiency within six months after arriving to the U.S. through obtaining jobs.
-Each federal dollar that is spent is matched by 50% of non-federal dollars in the form of cash and in-kind services, and gifts.
+• Match Grant provides direct assistance, employment, medical and case management, interpreting and transportation for newly arrived refugees for the first 240 days from arrival.
+Our resettlement program has been successful with assisting refugees to achieve early self-sufficiency within six months after arriving to the U.S. Each federal dollar that is spent is matched by 50% of non-federal dollars in the form of cash and in-kind services, and gifts.

 • Refugee School Impact provides after school tutoring to refugee children to support academic success and promotion to the next grade level.

 • Refugee Support Services provides employment, education, social adjustment, and integration (adjustment of status and Citizenship) services for newly arrived refugees and up to five years from date of arrival to the US.
 Supportive services include referrals, interpretation and translation, childcare, and transportation services.